-I support Sam Marshall, helping with intranet user research, marketing communications, and training.
-As a boutique consultancy, we help medium and large organisations define and plan their digital workplaces.
+I supported Sam Marshall, helped with intranet user research, marketing communications, and training.
+As a boutique consultancy, we helped medium and large organisations define and plan their digital workplaces.

-I founded the Intranet Now conference with Brian Lamb; each year we surprise the intranet and comms community, and ourselves, with an event that hones in on the must-know digital workplace topics.
+I founded the Intranet Now conference with Brian Lamb; now each year, Lisa Riemers and I surprise the intranet and comms community, and ourselves, with an event that hones in on the must-know digital workplace topics.
 With around 20 intranet and comms managers on stage, it’s the most dynamic intranet event of the year.

 My original blog.
 I started sharing my ‘experience’ as soon as I landed my first internal communications role in a global corporation back in 2004.
 The first year was all panic and pain.
 Over the years, I learnt and shared more about writing, culture, and using the intranet.

 My blogging got me writing and intranet work, allowing me to become a freelance consultant.